Signers

 Introduction

 Signers are an abstraction that combines an account with an implementation that computes signatures on behalf of that account.
-No matter what actually computes the signature – a wallet app, a network API, the SubtleCrypto
+No matter what actually computes the signature – a wallet app, a network API, the SubtleCrypto API, or a userspace implementation – so long as it implements the correct signer interface for your intended purpose, you can use it with all of Kit's signer-aware functions.

 Signers are designed to make it easier to build, sign, and send transactions by taking the guesswork out of which accounts' key pairs need to sign a transaction.
 Signer-aware APIs allow you to associate signer objects with each transaction instruction that requires them, enabling Kit's transaction planning, signing, and sending functions to automatically collect and invoke them.